Shunsuke Nakamura: The Celtic legend who’s still going 11 years after leaving

 Nakamura left Celtic as a 30-year-old seemingly nearing the end of his peak years, giving him time for a quick stop in La Liga before returning home for his autumn years.

 But the midfielder is still playing.

-Now at Júbilo Iwata in the Japanese top division, Nakamura will begin his 22nd season this Saturday, turning 41 before the season ends.
+Now at Yokohama FC in the Japanese top division, Nakamura has been playing for 24 seasons.
 His has been a career of extraordinary moments and extraordinary longevity.

 And therein lies the one minuscule reason why Bhoys could possibly begrudge their former star.

-Nakamura left Celtic to end his career in Japan, but, on this evidence, he could have hung around Scotland another nine years before doing so.
+Nakamura left Celtic to end his career in Japan, but, on this evidence, he could have hung around Scotland for another decade before doing so.

 In fact, maybe there’s time to get him back…